 201 Introduction to Sociology (3 cr.)

+Offered in fall and spring.
 General sociology concepts and theoretical issues.
 Survey of the field covering the sociology of small groups, the family, education, work, community structure, and political life; discussions on the uses of sociology.